timjim/SGL_LiveFeed/README.md

 [Rails_admin](https://github.com/sferik/rails_admin) was used, in conjunction with [CanCan](https://github.com/ryanb/cancan), and [Devise](https://github.com/plataformatec/devise).
 Omniauth was implemented through the use of the [omniauth-linkedin](https://github.com/skorks/omniauth-linkedin) gem.

 ###JavaScript
+[Skrollr](https://github.com/Prinzhorn/skrollr) and [Cycle](http://malsup.com/jquery/cycle/lite/) were used in this project in addition to the aforementioned jQuery Countdown.
+Animations were actually CSS, via [Animate.css](http://daneden.github.io/animate.css/).

 ##Out of Scope